jrmerwin/Skymind-Android-Documentation/DL4JIrisClassifierDemo.md

 # Using Deeplearning4J in Android Applications
 ### DL4JIrisClassifierDemo
 The example application trains a small neural network on the device using Anderson’s Iris data set for iris flower type classification.
-For a more indepth look at optimizing android for DL4J, please see the Prerequisits and Configuration documentation [here](https://github.com/jrmerwin/Skymind-Android-Documentation/blob/master/Prereqs%20and%20Configuration%20for%20Android.md).
+For a more indepth look at optimizing android for DL4J, please see the Prerequisites and Configuration documentation [here](https://github.com/jrmerwin/Skymind-Android-Documentation/blob/master/Prereqs%20and%20Configuration%20for%20Android.md).
 This application has a simple UI to take measurements of petal length, petal width, sepal length, and sepal width from the user and returns the probability that the measurements belong to one of three types of Iris (*Iris serosa*, *Iris versicolor*, and *Iris virginica*).
 A data set includes 150 measurement values (50 for each iris type) and training the model takes anywhere from 5-20 seconds, depending on the device.

 Contents